-Configurable Clien t or Serv er or Prox y?
-Defa ult Valu e Meaning Server Restart Requir ed? net.autotune Serve r, Client, Proxy, Broker nt, "y, TCP connection changes to improve performance over long latency connections.
+Configurable Clie nt or Serv er or Prox y?
+Defa ult Valu e Meaning Server Restart Requir ed?
+Serve r, Clien t, Prox y, Broke r 1 TCP connection changes to improve performance over long latency connections.
 To disable, set to 0.
-Clients set by using "p4 set" on page 509 or "P4CONFIG" on page 645 files.
-Servers set by using "p4 configure" on page 121.
+Clients set by using "p4 set" on page 518 or "P4CONFIG" on page 665 files.
+Servers set by using "p4 configure" on page 119.
 After you change the value of this configura ble, you must explicitly "stop" the server.
-Note On Windows-based platforms, send buffer sizes are not autotuned but are manually configurable with "net.tcpsize" on page 779.
-Note p4 admi n rest artis not suffici The 2017.2, 2018.1, and 2018.2 releases defaulted to 0, for reasons explained in the Support Knowledgebase article, "Autotune - Improved performance over long latency TCP connections". ent.
-For UNIX, see Stopping the Perforce Service and Starting the Perforce Service.
+Note On Windows-based platforms, send buffer sizes are not autotuned but are manually configurable with "net.tcpsize" on page 811.
+If net.autotune has a non zero value, the following are ignored: Note p4 admi n rest art is not suffici ent.
+(Windows) any net.tcpsize setting for receive buffer sizes (Linux/Mac) any send and receive buffer sizes For UNIX, see Stopping the Perforce Service and Autotune defaults to being enabled on Helix Server versions: 2019.1 and later 2017.1 (unpatched) Starting the Perforce Service.